r-Techsupport/rTS_Wiki/docs/factoids/writelock.md

 # Removing write protection on drives

+{: .warning .warning-icon }
+> Drives are often write-locked because they are failing or dead.
+In those cases, it's best to back up the data on said drive.

 Open CMD with admin privileges and type in the following commands line by line
 1. `diskpart`
     - Command to open diskpart